schulle4u/sewira-py/README.md

 ### Requirements

-* Python3 with gettext support
+* Python3 (built using v3.12, but should also run on any other Python3 installation)
 * [MPV](https://mpv.io/) for stream playback.
+Available on many operating systems, Windows users can run `download_mpv.py` to download a copy of `mpv.exe` into SeWiRa's directory.
 Can be easily adjusted for other players, they only should be able to play radio streams.

 ### Running from source

 * Clone or download this repository into any folder, e.g. `/home/username/sewira-py`.
-* Install system and python requirements: `pip install python-gettext`
+* Install python requirements: `pip install -r requirements.txt`
 * Some linux users might need to create a virtual environment first, or pass the `--break-system-packages` option to pip.
 * Optional: Edit `sewira.ini` for other players or to change the streams directory and language.
 * Add more M3U files to the streams directory.
 Only one URL per file is allowed.